 If you are a Whole Foods or Amazon loyalist, this card could make sense for you.
 You earn 5% back at Amazon.com and Whole Foods.
 The card does not have an annual fee, but an eligible Prime membership is required.

 Several cards offer rotating cash-back categories during each quarter of the year.
-Chase Freedom offers 5% on up to $1,500 in spending during bonus quarters—grocery stores are one of the categories in April to June 2020.
+Chase Freedom (only available via downgrade) and Chase Freedom Flex offers 5% on up to $1,500 in spending during bonus quarters.
+The current sign-up bonuses for the Chase Freedom Flex and Chase Freedom Unlimited include 5x on the first $12,000 in grocery spend in the first twelve months.
 Discover it Cash Back also offer 5% cash back on up to $1,500 spending.
-Grocery stores were a category bonus in January to March 2020.
-Both cards have no annual fee.
+All of these cards have no annual fee.

 Buying a necessity such as groceries can be an easy way to earn points for your future travels.
 You can also utilize your grocery store’s gas rewards programs for free or reduced fill-ups as an additional benefit.
 Share your strategy for achieving maximum gains in the comments below or in ToP’s Facebook group.